 I spent a fair amount of time trying to find details about food on the Alta Via 1 without much success.
 Since the Alta Via 1, unlike the Tour du Mont Blanc, doesn’t go through any villages you are at the mercy of what the rifugios offer for food unless you want to pack a lot of extra food for the entire hike.

-I was especially interested in the water situation at each rifugio, if breakfasts had protein and if the packed lunches would be big enough.
+We were especially interested in the water situation at each rifugio, if breakfasts had protein and if the packed lunches would be big enough.

 While we can only talk about the rifugios we stopped at, the general rule of thumb was that so long as you like sandwiches and pasta you will have plenty of food.
 Most of the rifugios served hearty breakfasts, with a few exceptions.